Design, conduct and assess collaborative learning in academic and professional settings.

-You can now purchase a print or e-book version of Learning to Collaborate, Collaborating to Learn.
+You can purchase a print or e-book version of Learning to Collaborate, Collaborating to Learn.
 Find it on the Stylus website, and don’t forget to download the Taxonomy of Collaboration icons you can use to map your project.
-You can also purchase it on Amazon or from your favorite independent bookseller.
+You can also find it on Amazon or from your favorite independent bookseller.

 I presented a webinar, at the free Connecting Online Conference.
 Click link to access the recording for Designing and Evaluating Collaborative Projects: Three Conceptual Frameworks.